yt-project/yt_astro_analysis/doc/source/halo_catalog.rst

    hc.add_filter('quantity_value', 'particle_mass', '>', 1E13, 'Msun')

+The two available filters are :func:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_filters.quantity_value` and :func:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_filters.not_subhalo`.
-Currently quantity_value is the only available filter, but more can be added by the user by defining a function that accepts a halo object as the first argument and then adding it as an available filter.
+More can be added by the user by defining a function that accepts a halo object as the first argument and then adding it as an available filter.
 If you think that your filter may be of use to the general community, you can add it to ``yt_astro_analysis/halo_analysis/halo_catalog/halo_filters.py`` and issue a pull request.